dfo-no/krb-webclient/README.md

 ## Prerequisites

 1. You need a client id in order to run the application.
-Send an email to either tal@computas.com, imed@computas.com or chaa@computas.com to request a key.
+Send an email to an project owner to request a key.
 2. Open existing or create a new .zshrc file in your home directory, and add the following line:

    > export REACT_APP_CLIENTID="Key attained from developer"